How do I become a member of the Association?

 How do I renew my membership with the Association?

-Membership renewal for 2020 will open on October 1.
+Membership renewal for 2020 is open.
 Renewing is quick and easy.
-Once renewal is open, log into your member profile, click the renew button and follow the prompts from there.
+Click the button below, log into your member profile, click the renew button and follow the prompts from there.

 If I’m applying to be a graduate nurse or a registered nurse for the first time in Manitoba, which membership do I need?